WilliamsPanLab/gs/Step1_SampleConstruction/Step1_guide.md

 9. Chunk 9 runs PCA to derive *g* (first factor).
 As noted, a supplementary analysis demonstrates this produces an equivalent outcome to more complex approaches.

+10. Chunk 10 just checks for complete data at both timepoints.

+11. Chunk 11 calculates the adult p factor.
+For multiple reasons, discussed in-text, we are using the sum of endorsed symptoms.
+Several items are reverse scored, which presents a potentially challenging interpretative framework.
+Specifically, it's not clear that saying you are happy is equivalent to negative psychiatric symptoms.
+To make the fewest assumptions, these items are omitted rather than reversed in adult totals (subtracted from the total sum).

+12. Chunk 12 handles a participants tsv, which is [a useful file with centralized info](https://collection3165.readthedocs.io/en/stable/recommendations/#2-the-bids-participants-files-and-matched-groups).
+We use this one to derive sex and parent income, as child-endorsed gender identification is missing for every single observation for every single child (as of now, from KSADS).
+Same drill as prior: kids with missing data are excluded.
+We also save out the primary dataframe here (gp_masterdf.rds)

+13. Chunk 13 plots missing data.
+It's time to see where we lost participants.
+This makes an alluvial plot.

+14. Chunk 14 plots missing data as pie charts (before and after)

+15. Loads in [ksads data](https://nda.nih.gov/data_structure.html?short_name=abcd_ksad501) so we have a child-report version of their p factor score.
+Note the ksads is messy: branching logic, variably-expressed missing data, and big (~1,000 variables).
+These data are also saved out after merging with masterdf, and further missingness is plotted.

+16. This chunk prepares data for temporal precedence analysis: largely a replication of Romer & Pizzagalli [2021](https://pubmed.ncbi.nlm.nih.gov/34332330/).
+This uses a sep. dataframe because we are explicitly interested in temporal precedence from timepoint 1 to timepoint 2.
+This does not establish causality, but does add credence to the ways our models are constructed through the rest of the paper.

+## Upon completion, we should have masterdf, masterdf2, and OutDFTmpPrec to bootstrap on our institution's computer cluster